Green Performance

 Note 1: Non-renewable fuels include gasoline, diesel, liquefied petroleum gas (LPG), liquefied natural gas (LNG), and aviation fuel.
 All CAL aircraft are counted as part of the calculation of aircraft fuel consumption.

-Note 3: The scope of purchased power covers the areas of HQ Park, Taipei Branch Office, Songshan Park, maintenance Park (Hangars 2 and 3, Engine Maintenance Plant), and Kaohsiung Branch Office.
+Note 2: The scope of purchased electricity covers office areas (CAL Park, Taipei Branch, Songshan Office), maintenance divisions (Hangars 2 and 3, Engine Maintenance Plant), and Kaohsiung Branch.
+It included purchased electricity which accounted for 9.9% or approximately 3,153MWh of renewable energy in 2023 (source: https://reurl.cc/eXMEr7)

 Note: Mandarin Airlines calculated the carbon footprint of all domestic routes (learn more).